Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Totally Ordered Monoids

 \subsection{Relationship with Totally Ordered Monoids}

 Let us now relate our characterization of classes of \kl{bounded linear clique-width} that are \kl{$\infty$-well-quasi-ordered} to the one introduced by \cite{DRT10}.
-In particular, we will prove the following theorem, that witnesses the collapse of \kl{$k$-well-quasi-ordered} to $2$-well-quasi-ordered when the actual edge relations $P_{\text{edge}}$ are not taken into account.
+In particular, we will prove the following theorem, that witnesses the collapse of \kl{$k$-well-quasi-ordered} to $2$-well-quasi-ordered when the \kl{edge selector} $P_{\text{edge}}$ is not taken into account.
 The main contribution is \cref{bad-forest-paths-totally-ordered:lem} that precisely connects the cancellation properties of \kl{totally ordered monoids} (\cref{cancellation:lem}) to the combinatorial properties of \kl{bad forest paths}.
 From this, \cref{good-specialisation:thm} follows immediately.

 \begin{lemma}[restate={bad-forest-paths-totally-ordered:lem},name={Bad Forest Paths in Totally Ordered Monoids}] Let $M$ be a \kl{totally ordered} finite monoid and $P_{\text{edge}} \subseteq M^3$ be an \kl{edge selector}.
 Then, there are no \kl{bad forest paths} of length greater than $2$ in $\RegMG{d}$ for all $d \in \Nat$. \proofref{bad-forest-paths-totally-ordered:lem} \end{lemma}